iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-28-Monorepos,_Something_Every_Developer_Should_Have-coding.md

 ## What is a monorepo?

 Monorepos are repositories that store the code for a number of different projects in a **single repository instead of multiple different ones**, a **shareable codebase**.
-This is a practice that is exercised by many large tech companies such as Google, Microsoft, and Facebook to create a **single source of truth** for their devlopers.
+This is a practice that is exercised by many large tech companies such as Google, Microsoft, and Facebook to create a **single source of truth** for their developers.

 ## Why I use a monorepo.